zowe/docs-site/docs/contribute/guidelines-code/categories.md

 # Code categories

-The Zowe codebase consists of a few key areas, with both unique and shared guidelines that define how to write new code.
+The Zowe&trade; codebase consists of a few key areas, with both unique and shared guidelines that define how to write new code.
 A few such areas are:

 - Server Core
 - Server Security